psrearick/mvc-blog-db/readme.md

 ### Data

 To avoid configuring a database, demo data is stored in the `runtime` directory.
+The database queries are partially constructed, then `TODOS` are written to explain roughly how the query would be run on the database and would should be returned.

 ### Views